 For instance, we have used the following command:-

 Format-Volume -DriveLetter D -FileSystem NTFS -NewFileSystemLabel gearupwindows

-How to Format a Pen Drive or USB Drive using USB Disk Storage Format Tool?
+How to Format a Pen Drive or USB Drive Using USB Disk Storage Format Tool?

-USB Disk Storage Format Tool is a freeware application and only 557KB in size.
+USB Disk Storage Format Tool is a freeware application and is only 557KB in size.
 To format a USB flash drive or Pen Drive, download the latest version of the USB Disk Storage Format Tool from here.
 Install it on your computer and then launch it.
 Select the USB drive and click on the “Format Disk” button.

 Apart from the cleaning, it features the following:-